 Instead of having her fate decided or predicted for her, the countess reads Tarot cards.
 But no matter how many times she shuffles them, she is ‘constantly constructing hypotheses about a future which is irreversible’ and they always show ‘the Grim Reaper.’
 Her condition makes her biologically and emotionally dormant, so there cannot be any change in her future.
 She is, in a sense, sleeping.
 Carter acknowledges that ‘a single kiss woke up the Sleeping Beauty in the Wood,’ but the only desire vampires feel is for blood.
 She longs for a lover to save her, but trapped in her maidenhood she doesn’t know how to respond when one arrives.

-At the end of the story, she cuts her finger and the sight of her own blood overwhelms her.
+At the end of the story, the countess cuts her finger and the sight of her own blood overwhelms her.
 This could be interpreted as an analogy for menstruation, as some folklorists interpret the blood drawn by Sleeping Beauty pricking her finger.
 However, instead of a long sleep to process the change and move on to become the mother, spilling her own blood is what kills the Countess.
 In true death, ‘she looked far older, less beautiful and so, for the first time, fully human.’
 Her fate could not provide the remaining life stages, so instead it returned her to nature.

 Fate in Sleeping Beauty stories goes far beyond the prediction of the sleep.
 They connect to the perennial cycle of life and death, and how we progress through its stages.
 The princess is always doomed to sleep and a pivotal moment in her life, and she can never be the same once she awakens.
 Life’s movement and nature’s processes carry on regardless of curses, spindles, fairies, or vampirism.